-I always love a good pattern… and this one makes me smile.
+I always love a good pattern… and this DIY Patterned Stationery makes me smile.
 Have you seen this week’s free shape from Silhouette?
 Go ahead… take a moment to hop over there and download it, I’ll be right here.
-Now, that you have it, I want to share how I made this cute stationery set.
-It all started with using a white pen.
+Now, that you have it, I want to share how I made this cute patterned stationery set.
+It all started with a white pen.
 I tried the sketch pen, but the ink was too light for the textured surface of my cardstock.
 Sooooo, out came my pen holder with my trusty white sakura gel pen, et voila!
 A project was born!
 Want to DIY patterned stationery with me?

 Step 1: I opened up the 2 shapes in Studio and resized them